flutter/website/src/content/deployment/android.md

 For detailed instructions on publishing your app to the Google Play Store, check out the [Google Play launch][play] documentation.

-## Updating the app's version number
+## Update the app's version number

 The default version number of the app is `1.0.0`.
 To update it, navigate to the `pubspec.yaml` file